Netcracker/KubeMarine/documentation/Maintenance.md

 ```

 **Notices**:
-* Images must be chosen according to the ETCD version that has been used originally to create a backup
+* Images must be chosen according to the ETCD version that has been used originally to create a backup.
-* Path to the snapshot must be checked preliminary
+* Path to the snapshot could be as folder only.
+The latest snapshot will be used in that case.

 ## Add Node Procedure